realworldocaml/book/en/07-error-handling.md

 ```

 The match statement is used to handle the error cases, propagating a
 None in `hd` or `last` into the return value of `compute_bounds`.

-On
-the other hand, in `find_mismatches` below, errors encountered during
+On the other hand, in `find_mismatches` below, errors encountered
-the computation do not propagate to the return value of the function.
+during the computation do not propagate to the return value of the
-`find_mismatches` takes two hashtables as its arguments and tries to
+function.  `find_mismatches` takes two hash tables as arguments, and
+searches for keys that have different data in one table than in the
-find keys that are stored in both.
-As such, a failure to find a key
-in one of the tables isn't really an error.
+other.
+As such, the failure to find a key in one table isn't a
+failure of any sort.

 ```ocaml
 # let find_mismatches table1 table2 =